Zaphodious/proompt/README.md

 while any number of -s (Section) flags can be passed in and are what make up the prompt's content.

+Colors are accepted in six-digit hex format (eg. ff00aa, f76c59, 07102e), relying on full-color support from the terminal.

 Please always pass the ID of the current user via -i, as the program uses this to determine if it is running in a root shell to improve cross-platform compatability.